well read was launched in 2014 by Kate Dawson.

 Chloe Goddard, PR Associate

 Chloe has over 15 years public and private sector PR experience.
-She is a talented marketing and media relations expert as well as being a published journalist and member of the CIPR.
+She is a talented marketing and media relations expert as well as being a published journalist.
 She has extensive experience of change communications within large organisations and delivers both consumer and b2b campaigns for blue chip companies and charities.

 Beth Crackles, Charity Strategy Associate

-Beth is Head of Development at Toynbee Hall and works with Well Read PR on a freelance basis.
+Beth works with Well Read PR on a freelance basis.
 She has held positions with NCVO, Friends of the Earth and RNIB and provided consultancy support to arts, health and social organisations.
 Beth has also been a trustee of the ESOL charity EfA.

 Beth holds an MSc (Distinction) in Voluntary Sector Management, the IoF’s Certificate in Fundraising and the CIM’s Diploma in Communications, Advertising and Marketing.